zedosoad1995/Nerdle/README.md

 <img src="media/nerdle_bot.gif" alt="Nerdle bot"  width="500" />
 </p>

-The algorithm behind it, makes use of Information Theory techniques, which this [video](https://www.youtube.com/watch?v=v68zYyaEmEA) describes in detail how to do it for the [Wordle](https://wordlegame.org/) game.
+The algorithm behind it makes use of Information Theory techniques, which this [video](https://www.youtube.com/watch?v=v68zYyaEmEA) describes in detail how to do it for the [Wordle](https://wordlegame.org/) game.

 ## Rules
 Nerdle is a game based on the core idea of Wordle, but using math operations instead of words.